 Where this goes next

-Keeping a person at the point of decision, with the machine arguing rather than deciding, is the supervision principle our essay The Human Factors builds on, and it runs through the human-factors part of The Builder's Stack.
+Keeping a person at the point of decision, with the machine arguing rather than deciding, is the supervision principle we build on in our essay The Human Factors, and we return to it throughout the human-factors part of The Builder's Stack.
 The same instinct, never trusting a single confident output, is the subject of How We Caught AI Mistakes With a Second Agent.

 Sources